laboon/ebook/text/98_glossary_of_terms.md

 __n nines__: A way of showing what percentage of the time the system is available, based on the number of nines in that number, and assuming nines are the only significant digit.
 For example, a system that is available 99.9% of the time has 3 nines' availability, while a system that is available 99.999% of the time has 5 nines' availability.

-__nines__: See __n nines__.
+__Nines__: See __n nines__.

 __Non-deterministic__: A test failure which does not occur all of the time, but only on certain runs, and for unknown reasons.

-__Non-Functional requirement__: A requirement that specifies how the system should operate, without specifying specific behavior.
+__Non-functional requirement__: A requirement that specifies how the system should operate, without specifying specific behavior.
 For example, "the system shall be extensible, allowing for the addition of plug-ins" or "the system shall be usable by personnel with less than one hour of training".
 Contrast with __functional requirement__.

 __Normal__: A defect of a severity which is noticeable but does not strongly hamper the user's use of the system.